About me...

 How do you make these prints?

-is equipped with a Challenge 15MP (Sweet Pea), Chandler & Price 10x15 (Ernestine), a Showcard Press, and a Kelsey 5x8.
+Each of my prints are hand pulled from letterpress printing presses.
+My studio is equipped with a Challenge 15MP (Sweet Pea), Chandler & Price 10x15 (Ernestine), a Showcard Press, and a Kelsey 5x8.
 I also have a small etching press for intaglio prints.

 Each print starts from a drawing, which will then be made into a photopolymer plate or cut as a wood block or engraving (many prints actually include elements of one, two, or all three of these).
 The text is printed from photopolymer plates or from handset metal type.
 Check out my Media page for videos of how this is done.